youngjewoo/dramatic/README.md

-# molecules
+# Dramatic

-Editor focus on link contents
+Editor can link with other contents